Skip to main content

 Three weeks before xAI filed suit, Governor Polis's AI Policy Workgroup unanimously proposed a new legal framework that would replace the Colorado AI Act rather than amend it.
 The working group — a mix of industry, consumer, healthcare, and education stakeholders convened by the governor in October 2025 — agreed on the proposal on March 17, 2026.
 Polis immediately endorsed it.

-The draft bill is titled "Concerning the Use of Automated Decision Making Technology in Consequential Decisions."
-If enacted, it would take effect January 1, 2027, giving covered developers and deployers the rest of 2026 to modify existing compliance programs.
+That proposal became SB 26-189, Automated Decision-Making Technology, which Colorado signed on May 14, 2026.
+The replacement takes effect January 1, 2027, giving covered developers and deployers the rest of 2026 to modify existing compliance programs.

 What the ADMT Framework Actually Changes

-The proposed framework is not a cosmetic revision.
-It rewrites the law's footing in several concrete ways.
+The replacement was not a cosmetic revision.
+It rewrote the law's footing in several concrete ways.

 • From "high-risk AI systems" to "Covered ADMT."
-The new law would regulate automated decision-making technology that processes personal information to generate outputs used in consequential decisions.
-The scope is closer to California's CCPA ADMT rules than to the original EU-style Colorado AI Act.
+The new law regulates automated decision-making technology that processes personal data and generates outputs used to make, guide, or assist consequential decisions.

 • Higher trigger threshold.
-The current CAIA kicks in when an AI system is a "substantial factor" in a consequential decision.
-The proposal raises the bar to "materially influence," which requires the output to be a non-de-minimis factor that actually affects the outcome.
+The old CAIA kicked in when an AI system was a "substantial factor" in a consequential decision.
+SB 26-189 uses "materially influence," which asks whether the output meaningfully affects the outcome.

 Why Polis Supports Replacing His Own Law